uaarg/guide/src/sim.md

 1. In the first terminal, run `./sitl.sh`
 2. In the second terminal, run `./proxy.sh`
 3. In the third terminal, run QGroundControl or Gazebo (depending on what you are testing)

+If you are running Gazebo, see the instructions to run gazebo in the installing gazebo instructions

 The fourth terminal will serve as the place for you to run your python scripts.